This accessibility statement applies to midsussex.gov.uk, run by Mid Sussex District Council.

 Enforcement procedure

-The Equality and Human Rights Commission (EHRC) is responsible for enforcing the accessibility regulations.
+The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 Feedback